 Most people walk past Treasure Hunts without knowing it.
 Understanding the basics is the fastest way to stop losing finds to someone with five more minutes of research.

-Treasure Hunts are a set of chase cars that have a much lower production run than regular Hot Wheels.
+Treasure Hunts are a set of chase cars with a much smaller production run than regular Hot Wheels.
 They had their own dedicated series until 2013, when Mattel began hiding them within other series, such as HW City and HW Racing.
 A set has been released every year since 1995.

 There are two types: regular Treasure Hunts and Super Treasure Hunts.
 Both are limited.
 Only one is genuinely rare.